Back to California

 Limits and Unknowns

-• The bill does not specify how much funding will be provided for the task force.
+• The bill does not specify how much funding will be provided for this task force.

 Bill History